joeykap123/tf2-netcode-analysis/docs/ResearchDoc.md

 ---

+## 8. TF2 Specific Latency Dynamics
+TF2 has cl_interp (TODO)

+---

-## 8. Problems with Usage of UDP and Lag Compensation/Interpolation
+## 9. Problems with Usage of UDP and Lag Compensation/Interpolation
 However, while lag compensation and interpolation generally result in better gameplay, these concepts can become problematic, noteably when cheating becomes involved. </br>

 Team Fortress 2 has a notable command that players can modify within their console, known as **cl_interp**.